fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ![ghgskeleton](Images/maxresdefault.jpeg)

-## 1. Which sector(s) are responsible for most of our emissions in the UK?
+## 1. Which sectors are responsible for most of our emissions in the UK?

 ## 2. Which end user is responsible for most of our emissions in the UK?